 When the U.S. airline industry found itself financially flattened following the Sept.
 11 attacks, Congress rushed to its aid within days with cash grants, loan guarantees and other relief measures.
 Incredibly, eight months later, as this industry still struggles to regain its footing, lawmakers seem poised to deliver the airlines a good swift punch in the solar plexus.
 A measure in the House last week would halt the grants and guarantees and, most disturbingly, double the security surcharge ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aviation Security Is Part of National Security".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aviation Security Is Part of National Security".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.